masdogokui/Introduccionapython/README.md

 # Introduccion a python

-Bienvenisdos a mio repositorio de python.
+Bienvenidos a mi repositorio de python.